edgeslab/FORGE/README.md

+##FORGE

-The preprocessing steps as well as the Fair algorithm model is available under preprocessing and model folders.
+The preprocessing steps as well as the Fair algorithm model are available under the preprocessing and model folders.
-For any question please contact Zohreh Ovaisi via zovais2@uic.edu.
+For any questions please contact Zohreh Ovaisi via zovais2@uic.edu.